-The current challenges referred to above lead Switzerland to conclude that continuing its mine action efforts during the 2016-2019 legislative period remains imperative, in spite of the many successes achieved.
-This is all the more important considering that the negative impact of mines, cluster munitions and explosive remnants of war - as well as the increased use of IEDs - creates a long-term obstacle to the Confederation's humanitarian, peacebuilding and development-related efforts, ultimately making it difficult to achieve the aims set out in the Constitution.
+The current challenges referred to above lead Switzerland to conclude that continuing its mine action efforts until 2022 remains imperative, in spite of the many successes achieved.
+This is all the more important considering that the negative impact of mines, cluster munitions and explosive remnants of war - as well as the increased use of IEDs - creates a long-term obstacle to the Confederation's humanitarian, peace-building and development-related efforts, ultimately making it difficult to achieve the aims set out in the Constitution.
 The Federal Council has therefore underlined the significance of mine action in various foreign and security policy reports.